kumagai-group/pydefect/docs_rst/tutorial.rst

     pydefect cr -d *_*/ perfect

+When the calculations are in-progress, parsing of their directories are skipped automatically.

 ============================================================================
 10. Corrections of defect formation energies in finite-size supercells
 ============================================================================
-When the supercell method is adopted under the periodic boundary condition, the total energies for **charged defects** are not properly estimated due to interactions between a defect, its images, and background charge.
+When the supercell is adopted under the periodic boundary condition, the total energies for **charged defects** are not properly estimated due to interactions between a defect, its images, and background charge.
 Therefore, we need to correct the total energies of the charged defect supercells to those in the dilution limit.

 The corrections are performed using the :code:`extended_fnv_correction` (= :code:`efnv`) sub-command,

 ::